quraisahamid/cardio_demo/README.md

 2. ionic platform add ios/android
 3. ionic serve --lab

-will be updated this project files time by time as i do start as beginner and more need to be explore.
+will be updated this project files time by time as i do start as beginner and more need to be explore. just try and making experiment.